async-profiler/async-profiler/README.md

 On Gentoo the `icedtea` OpenJDK package can be built with the per-package setting `FEATURES="nostrip"` to retain symbols.

-The `gdb` tool can be used to verify if the debug symbols are properly installed for the `libjvm` library.
+The `gdb` tool can be used to verify if debug symbols are properly installed for the `libjvm` library.
-For example on Linux:
+For example, on Linux:
 ```
 $ gdb $JAVA_HOME/lib/server/libjvm.so -ex 'info address UseG1GC'
 ```